NeuroDataDesign/template/docs/ebridge2/week_1009/example_wednesday.md

-This is an example of what you would have in your issue by Session 2 (usually Wednesday) after class for feedback.
+This is an example of what you would have in your issue by Session 2 (usually Wednesday) BEFORE class for feedback.
 The examples here are a continuation from the Monday examples.
 Eric/Jovo will go through these and provide feedback by Thursday.

 # Estimation of parameters for SBM